bdwalker238/tecnotes/content/posts/postgres_3172025_post1.md

 The advantages of using pg_service.conf are as follows -
 ---

-*  You could reuse the same service name in multiple clusters, projects or applications, avoiding the need to duplicate connection details .
-This could be useful for Automation.
+*  You could have a service name for each database within a Postgres Cluster.
+This could be useful for automation.
 *  You could create unique service name in conjunction with a unique postgres cluster name as part of an organisation policy.
 This would allow you to unique identify postgres instances in your organisation/Company for Audit/Configuration Management Purposes.
 *  You only need to update libpq connection parameters in one place.